verdaux/BookNotes/Phrases/Impressors 9.md

 - [ ] Militate against the peace of all life.
 - [ ] You are The setting sun.
 The coming night.
 The last word in their story.
 - [ ] If there's a place further from me, I beg you do not go.
+- [ ] In my dreams, I breathe you.